 - Preparing all documentation necessary to your case.

 - Fighting for your rights in court if necessary.

-If you sustained physical injuries or property damage in a motor vehicle accident in Fort Lauderdale or elsewhere in South Florida, call our offices today, or fill out this brief online contact form.
+Have you sustained physical injuries or property damage in a motor vehicle accident in Fort Lauderdale or elsewhere in Broward County?
+If so, please call our offices or fill out out this brief online contact form.

 Frequently Asked Questions About South Florida Motor Vehicle Accidents

 Even though Florida’s no-fault law requires an insurance company to pay compensation to the insured person who maintains the policy regardless of who caused the motor vehicle accident, Florida car insurance will usually only pay a percentage of your actual costs.
 Because of this, your insurance award will almost never pay your full damages.
 Even if the insurance adjuster tells you there is nothing else they can do, call our experienced motor vehicle accident lawyers so that we can help explore other avenues for pursuing compensation.
 In some cases, we can pursue a claim for compensation from the at-fault driver’s insurance company or take legal action to begin the process of recovering compensation through a personal injury lawsuit.

 Medical expenses, rehabilitative costs, surgical costs, prescription drug costs…basically, any financial outlay related to treating the injuries you sustained in the motor vehicle accident can be recovered as “economic damages” in your case.
 Other economic damages include lost wages or salary.
 We will also pursue a claim for “non-economic damages” for your pain and suffering, emotional distress and loss of enjoyment of life if appropriate in your case.
 Every motor vehicle accident claim is different, so the available compensation will depend upon what happened in your case.
 Punitive damages may be available in especially severe motor vehicle accident cases.